Question: How Do you Move a 1.5 Million Pound Nuclear Reactor across the Nevada Highways?

-Although it seemed like it was never going to make it past my observation point just a few miles from where it began, after about 4 hours of waiting, it and its convoy passed by me and what a sight it was!
-Thats a lot wheels and a lot power to move just one container.
+Although it seemed like it was never going to make it past my observation point just a few miles from where it began, after about 4 hours of waiting, it and its convoy finally passed by me and a few others who were also waiting to capture this moment.
+And I can say, the sight was worth the wait.
+That was amazing to see.
+That’s a lot of wheels and a lot of power to move just one container.

 Affiliate Disclosure The Vegas Tourist is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and other affiliate websites